Skip To Content

 With a suitable reference image in the map, you’ll need to enter and link to control points.

-For each control point added into the table, selecting that control point will populate the lower portion of the UI with the list of images that (may) contain that point.
-Control points are measured (or linked) in this graphical user interface to show the pixel location for the point in each image.
+For each control point added into the table, selecting that control point will populate the lower portion of the user interface with the list of images that may contain that point.
+Control points are measured or linked in this graphical user interface to show the pixel location for the point in each image.

 When the first image is linked, ArcGIS Pro will search in neighbor images and automatically link other images if possible.
-Those images successfully linked will show a blue “+” sign in the GCP user interface—for example, in the following screenshot, all images except DY-27-15 were automatically linked.
+Those images successfully linked will show a blue plus sign in the GCP user interface—for example, in the following screenshot, all images were automatically linked.

 Note: